 It is important to note that no election will take place at the AGM.
 The method used to elect Directors is by postal vote.
 All eligible full members of BCA will have the opportunity to vote via a postal ballot should an election be necessary.

-Call for Nominations for Directors of Blind Citizens Australia
+The Call for Nominations for Directors of Blind Citizens Australia is now closed

 This year there are five vacancies for Directors of BCA, all are for a three-year term.

 Directors whose term of office concludes this year are Chelsea Bartlett, Stephen Belbin, Emma Bennison, Erika Webb and John Simpson.
 Emma Bennison is not eligible for re-election as she has recently been appointed as BCA President.
 The other retiring Directors are eligible for re-election.

 Only Full Members of Blind Citizens Australia as at 30 June 2015 may cast a postal vote.

 (i) If there are five or less nominees for election as Directors at the close of the nomination period, those members nominated will be declared elected and there will not be a ballot.

 (ii) If there are more than five nominees for election as Directors at the close of the nomination period, a ballot will be held.
 At the close of the poll, the five nominees with the highest number of valid votes received will be declared elected for a three-year term

 If a ballot is required, ballot papers, along with the details of all nominees and their supporting statements, will be mailed to all eligible Full Members by Tuesday 15 September 2015.
 Completed ballot papers must be returned to the Company Secretary at the National Office no later than Thursday 1 October 2015.
 Any ballot papers received after this date will not be counted.

 The Company Secretary will declare the results of the poll at the AGM on 11 October 2015.